 If you are not redirected, please click here.

 R.D. began his professional career as a middle school math teacher in West Philadelphia while earning his teaching certification at The University of Pennsylvania.
 He is a native Texan and holds a B.S. in Interpersonal Communications from The University of Texas at Austin.
-He is also a graduate of the Stanford Latino Entrepreneurship Leaders Program and an inaugural Pahara-Aspen NextGen Fellow.
+R.D. is a graduate of the Stanford Latino Entrepreneurship Leaders Program and an inaugural Pahara-Aspen NextGen Fellow.
+He also serves as a board member for oneTILT.
 As a proud Mexican and first-generation college graduate, R.D. is passionate about supporting an inclusive community of Latino leaders from diverse backgrounds.

 Over the course of her professional career, Amanda has been a frequent speaker at conferences and events.
 She is a Trustee of the Board with the Massachusetts Department of Elementary and Secondary Education and Roxbury Community College.
 She is a Fall 2015 Aspen Pahara Fellow out of the prestigious Aspen Institute and delivered the convocation speech at Boston University School of Education graduation.
 El Planeta has twice named her one of the 100 most influential Hispanics in Massachusetts and she’s a Senior Fellow at FutureEd.
 Amanda holds an M.S. in Education from Fordham University and a B.A. from Western Illinois University.
 She lives in the Boston area with her spouse and two children.

-Dr. Daniel Velasco is Chief Growth and Impact Officer at Latinos for Education, where he brings 13 years of experience in education, entrepreneurship, fundraising, and strategy.
-He joined as VP of Strategy and Programs in 2017 after five years at Johns Hopkins University’s School of Education as founding Boston Executive Director and later Regional Director overseeing turnaround at 14 schools across the northeast in the largest randomized control trial of school reform in American history (Diplomas Now i3 Study).
-Dr. Velasco is program faculty at Harvard’s School Turnaround Leadership program since 2013.
-He started as a teacher with Teach For America and consulted on issues including evaluation policy, teacher retention, and adult learning and development.
-He’s served on various boards, including the Harvard GSE’s Alumni Council.
-Dr. Velasco was honored in 2016 by New York Mayor Bill de Blasio in recognition for national service.
+Dr. Daniel Velasco is Chief Operating Officer at Latinos for Education, where he brings deep experience in education, entrepreneurship, fundraising, and strategy.
+He was previously Chief Growth & Impact Officer and originally joined as VP of Strategy and Programs in 2017 after five years at Johns Hopkins as Boston Executive Director and later Regional Director overseeing 14 schools across the northeast in the largest randomized control trial of school reform in American history (Diplomas Now i3 Study).
+Dr. Velasco was program faculty at Harvard’s School Turnaround Leadership program for 6 years.
+He started as a teacher with Teach For America and consults on issues including evaluation, teacher retention, and adult learning and development.
+He serves on the boards of the National Center for Teacher Residencies, Rocketship Public Schools, and the Jacksonville Area Sexual Minority Youth Network.
+Dr. Velasco was honored by New York Mayor Bill de Blasio in recognition for national service.

 Originally from Peru, he was raised in Venezuela and came to the U.S. as a teenager.
 He earned a BA with Honors in Political Science from the University of Central Florida and is a graduate of the ICN Business School in France.
-He holds master’s degrees in Education Policy and Management from Harvard and International Development and Social Change from Clark University.
-He earned multiple executive certifications including Strategic Planning and Scaling for Impact from Harvard Business School.
-He earned a doctorate in Educational Leadership and Entrepreneurship from Johns Hopkins University with an emphasis on Human Capital Development.
+He earned a master’s degree in Social Change from Clark University before going on to Harvard, where he received a master’s degree in Education Policy and Management.
+He holds a doctorate in Educational Leadership and Entrepreneurship from Johns Hopkins University with an emphasis on Human Capital Development and lives in Jacksonville, FL since 2018.

-Andy is a Harris County Leadership ISD Fellow and serves on the board of multiple organizations making a difference in the community.
 Andy holds a dual B.A. in Political Science and Religion from Pepperdine University and a Master’s of Science in Education from Hunter College.
-As the son of Salvadoran immigrants and the first one in his family to graduate from college, Andy is passionate about expanding educational equity.
+As the son of Salvadoran immigrants, the first one in his family to graduate from college, and former educator, Andy is passionate about expanding educational equity.

 José Coló serves as the Director of Greater Boston Programs at Latinos for Education where he oversees the planning and execution of local programs and services.
 José is a native of Oaxaca, Mexico.
 He received his B.A. in Political Science and Spanish Literature from Loyola Marymount and his Ed.M in International Education Policy from Harvard University.